0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 ---

+# Conclusion
+Having a non-secure AD CS Installation in your domain can present an attacker with an easy way to achieve Domain Admin privileges and gain Persistence.
+But, with such easy mitigation steps, you can close down a sure path to Domain Dominance.
+DO IT! :D

+---

 # Credits
 1. **Will Schroeder** and **Lee Christensen** who wrote this excellent paper (https://www.specterops.io/assets/resources/Certified_Pre-Owned.pdf)
 2. **Lionel Gilles** for creating the **PetitPotam** Python Script